sarahrosehassan/find-primes/README.md

-# A Study About Prime Numbers
+# A Study of Prime Numbers
 This project studies prime numbers through finding algorithms to determine three requirements:
 - establishing whether a number is prime
 - returning the kth element from the infinite sequence of prime numbers